 Typically what you will see is that the roots get so bunched up in the container that the water cannot penetrate the soil and get down to the roots.
 So what really happens is that the bamboo is not getting enough water.
 But don’t worry if this happens, it’s not too late.

 If you can pull the plant out of the pot and trim the rhizomes back before it gets root bound you’ll have a much easier time, and the bamboo will stay a lot happier.
 Otherwise you’ll probably need to cut through the root ball with a saw.

 When you pull a root-bound bamboo out of its container, the roots will basically retain the shape of the pot.
 Begin by sawing off the bottom inch or so of the root ball, where the roots are turning back on themselves.
 You may need to do the same around the sides, or you can simply cut through the ball and break it into 3 or 4 chunks.

 It’s a messy process, but the ends will justify the means.
 When you’re finished you’ll have more bamboo plants than when you started, and they’ll be happier.
 They might take a couple months to bounce back, but then you’ll have a flourishing garden, maybe even a few extra bamboo plants for your friends.

 Remember to follow a few rules of thumb when repotting.

-- Repot in early spring or fall, not during a growth spurt or in the dead of winter
+- Repot in early spring or fall, if you have a healthy root ball

 - Keep the roots and the soil moist as you go